marcomq/nimview/README.md

 # About

-The target of this project is to have a simple, ultra lightweight UI layer for Desktop applications that have just a few MB in static executable size.
-The UI layer will be completely HTML/CSS/JS based and the backend should be using either Nim, C/C++ or Python code directly with Nim as "glue".
+The target of this project is to have a simple, ultra lightweight UI layer for Desktop and Cloud applications that have just a few MB in static executable size.
+The UI layer will be completely HTML/CSS/JS based and the backend should be using either Nim, C/C++ or Python code directly.
+Nim also acts as a "glue" layer as it makes it very easy to create python libs and can also create c libraries easily.
 The final result should be a binary executable that runs on Linux, Windows or (untested) MacOS  without the requirement to have some kind of webserver running.
-Running remote server applications might are possible too, but might require an additional authentication layer.
+Running remote server applications might require an additional authentication and security reverse proy layer.
 Android is technically possible too but will need an additional project.

 The recommended frontend library is Vue with CSS Bootstrap to quickly build a reactive user interface.
 Svelte would have been an option too, as Svelte is easier to learn as Vue, but trying Svelte had some major issues running on Webview that couldn't be resolved easily.